Friction terms in multi-fluid description of heavy-ion collisions: The multi-fluid model

 where

 with $\bar{w}_p=\{y>\beta y_p\}$ and $\bar{v}_p=\{0<y<\beta y_p\}$.

 We solve the evolution equations using MUFFIN~\cite{Cimerman:2023hjw}, our multi-fluid solver based on the vHLLE code~\cite{Karpenko:2013wva}.
 To describe the hadronic stage and calculate final hadron distributions, we switch to the SMASH hadron cascade~\cite{SMASH:2016zqf}.
 In the calculations presented here, we use event averaged initial states.
-The setup of the two colliding nuclei in the initial state and details of particlization are explained in~\cite{Cimerman:2023hjw}.
-As in~\cite{Cimerman:2023hjw}, we use the chiral model based Equation of State~\cite{Steinheimer:2010ib}.
+The setup of the two colliding nuclei in the initial state and details of particlization are explained in Ref.~\cite{Cimerman:2023hjw}.
+As in Ref.~\cite{Cimerman:2023hjw}, we use the chiral model based Equation of State (EoS)~\cite{Steinheimer:2010ib} constrained to zero strangeness density, $n_S=0$, and to electric charge density $n_Q=0.4\,n_B$.
+Thus the EoS depends only on energy and net-baryon densities.
+At particlization we employ the same constraints.
 To evaluate the friction terms, we approximate the nucleon density by the net-baryon density of each fluid, and as the temperature of the pions in the fireball, we use the temperature of the fireball fluid.
 Likewise, the temperature required for the unification procedure (see App.~\ref{app:unification}) is the temperature of the projectile and target fluids.

 In all works on multi-fluid dynamics that have been published so far, the internal evolution of the fluids has been described by ideal hydrodynamics.
 When exploring the effects of the model parameters, we keep this tradition.
 However, as described later, the charge transfer friction model can reproduce experimental data better if shear viscosity of the fluids is included.
 At this stage, we include only the shear stress tensor in the internal evolution of the fluids.
 In the current implementation, friction terms do not directly affect shear, but do affect the Navier-Stokes value entering its evolution equation via the changes in the velocity fields.
 Additionally, the code will cap the size of the shear tensor whenever it gets too large relative to energy and momentum.